oliveirabruno01/babyagi-asi/README.md

 1. Install the required packages: `pip install -r requirements.txt`
 2. Copy the .env.example file to .env: `cp .env.example .env`.
 This is where you will set the following variables.
 3. Set your OpenAI key and model in the OPENAI_API_KEY, OPENAPI_API_MODEL variables.
+4. Set your OpenAI and Pinecone API keys in the OPENAI_API_KEY, OPENAPI_API_MODEL, and PINECONE_API_KEY variables.
+5. Set the Pinecone environment in the PINECONE_ENVIRONMENT variable.
+6. Set the name of the table where the task results will be stored in the TABLE_NAME variable.
-6. Set the objective of the task management system in the OBJECTIVE variable.
+7. Set the objective of the task management system in the OBJECTIVE variable.
 Alternatively you can pass it to the script as a quote argument.
 ```
 ./babyagi.py ["<objective>"]
 ```
-7. Set the first task of the system in the FIRST_TASK variable.
+8. Set the first task of the system in the FIRST_TASK variable.
-8. Run the script.
+9. Run the script.

 # Examples
 ```